-He later realized that the self-righteousness he had felt about his friend’s behavior had really been a manifestation of his jealousy, rather than his conviction.
+He later realized that the self-righteousness he had felt about his friend’s behavior had really been a manifestation of his envy, rather than his conviction.
 He wished he had a girlfriend himself, but by engaging in a holy crusade, rather than confronting that fact, he was able to not only avoid feeling inferior to his friend, but could in fact feel superior to him.

-Of course, this certainly doesn’t mean that every religious or moral principle a man upholds is really underlain by jealously.
-Nor does it mean that if you do feel jealous of someone breaking a value you’re committed to, it isn’t a right principle, and you should feel free to break it as well; you could feel a pang of envy that a friend gets to play the field after dumping his wife, for example, but that doesn’t mean you should follow suit.
+Of course, this certainly doesn’t mean that every religious or moral principle a man upholds is really underlain by envy.
+Nor does it mean that if you do feel envy of someone breaking a value you’re committed to, it isn’t a right principle, and you should feel free to break it as well; you could feel a pang of envy that a friend gets to play the field after dumping his wife, for example, but that doesn’t mean you should follow suit.

-It is simply wise to examine your feelings of personal righteousness to be sure that your standards haven’t been adopted and/or stretched beyond the mark for reasons you think are of born of piety, but are in fact fueled by envy.
+It is simply wise to examine your feelings of personal righteousness to be sure that your standards haven’t been adopted and/or stretched beyond the mark for reasons you think are born of piety, but are in fact fueled by envy.

 “I hate that guy.”

 Is there someone that bothers the crap out of you?
 Maybe it’s a public figure, a writer, musician, or pundit.
 Maybe it’s just a former colleague or friend, a business rival, or an acquaintance you critically watch from afar.

 Maybe you kind of hate them because they’re out and out a contemptible person, who says dumb things and has objectively done you and others wrong.